esheldon/desdb/README.md

 You can send your username and password via -u/--user and -p/--password, but it is easier to use a netrc file.

-    machine {dbmachine}.ncsa.uiuc.edu login {login} password {pass}
+    machine dbmachine.ncsa.uiuc.edu login your_username password your_password

-Where items in {} are things you need to fill in.
-The dbmachine is the name of the DES database host.
-And make sure the file is not readable or writable by others
+The "dbmachine" should be replace by the actual the DES database host, and "your_username" etc should be replaced with your login info.
+And make sure the file is not readable or writable by others.

     chmod go-rw ~/.desdb_pass

+This is enforced.

 Installation
 ------------